intelligo-mn/intelligo/docs/guide/messenger.md

 ## Send API

-BootBot provides helper methods for every type of message supported by Facebook's Messenger API.
-It also provides a generic `sendMessage` method that you can use to send a custom payload.
+Intelligo provides helper methods for every type of message supported by Facebook's Messenger API.
+It also provides a generic `sendTextMessage` method that you can use to send a custom payload.
 All messages from the Send API return a Promise that you can use to apply actions after a message was successfully sent.
 You can use this to send consecutive messages and ensure that they're sent in the right order.

 Example: